 KEITH PITMAN

-Keith was a dear friend of my family.
-An articulate and fascinating man.
-He loved history, literature, discussing everything and anything.
-He could strip a rifle, tickle a trout from a brook where no one else could; he could build a house, heel any dog and perform amazing feats of dexterity with, as he put it, his '..murderer's hands' (They were thick-fingered and calloused.
-Ideal for strangulation.
-Or worse.).
+Keith was an articulate and fascinating man.
+He loved history, literature and discussing everything and anything.
+He could strip a rifle, tickle a trout from a brook where no one else could, build a house, heel any dog and perform remarkable feats of practical dexterity.
 He waged constant war on the moles that dug up his garden.
-He'd sit perched by his kitchen window for hours, sipping tea, waiting for molesign, his tiny pink eyes scanning the lawn.
-Keith was a formidable man in his first 50 years, with spells labouring in Africa and Germany, but he was a more temperate one later.
-He chuckled deeply at my photographic portraits of him.
-I miss Keith.
+He'd sit perched by his kitchen window for hours, sipping tea, waiting for molesign — his sharp eyes scanning the lawn.
+Keith spent his first 50 years labouring in Africa and Germany, but became a more temperate man in later life.
+He chuckled deeply at these photographic portraits of him.